ThePansmith/Monifactory/README.md

 Thank you!

 ## Hard/Harder Mode
 Is Monifactory not Greggy enough for you?
 Or do you simply want a challenge?
-Try Hard Mode! (or even Harder Mode, if you're not faint of heart!)
+Try Hard Mode (or even Harder Mode, if you're not faint of heart!)

 Highlights include:

-- Forced Peaceful Mode!
+- Forced Peaceful Mode
-- The Steam Age!
+- The Steam Age
-- No Hostile Neural Networks for easy infinite resources!
+- No Hostile Neural Networks for easy infinite resources
-- Monicoins can't be spent!
+- Monicoins can't be spent
-- More focus on GregTech Power Generation!
+- More focus on GregTech Power Generation
-- No Creative Tank; instead, use Stabilized Micro Miners for late-game infinite resources!
+- No Creative Tank; instead, use Stabilized Micro Miners for late-game infinite resources

 Harder Mode is a modifier for Hard Mode, and takes things a step further by:

-- Disabling RF -> EU conversion, making GT power generation your only option!
+- Disabling RF -> EU conversion, making GT power generation your only option
-- Removing EnderIO and LaserIO's ttem and fluid transportation options!
+- Removing EnderIO and LaserIO's ttem and fluid transportation options
 - Bringing back GT5u machine explosions
-- Pollution and hazards!
+- Pollution and hazards
-- Various other nerfs!
+- Various other nerfs

 ## Installation: